Soba, Nigeria

-Soba is a Local Government Area in Kaduna State, Nigeria.
+Soba is a town and Local Government Area in Kaduna State, Nigeria.
 Its headquarters is in the town of Maigana.

 It has an area of 5 km^{2} and a population of 293,270 at the 2006 census.
 Its postal code is 801122.
 The Local Government Council is chaired by Mohammed Usman.

-The postal code of the area is 810. soba local Government has 16 districts. soba Local Government has boundary with other local government like Makarfi, sabon Gari local Government in Kaduna state.
+The postal code of the area is 810.
+Soba local Government has 16 districts. soba Local Government has boundary with other local government like Makarfi, sabon Gari local Government in Kaduna state.

 Climatic condition

 With an average annual temperature of 29 °C and 136.06 days with rain, Soba, a district in Nigeria, has a tropical wet and dry climate that is 0.12% colder than the national average.
 Soba, it is hot all year round, with a stifling and cloudy wet season and a partially cloudy dry season.
-It seldom drops below 48°F or rises over 102°F throughout the year, usually fluctuating between 54°F and 96°F.
+It seldom drops below 48 °F or rises over 102 °F throughout the year, usually fluctuating between 54 °F and 96 °F.

 Average Temperature

-With an average daily high temperature of 93°F, the hot season spans 1.9 months, from March 3 to April 29.
-With average high temperatures of 95°F and low temperatures of 70°F, April is the hottest month of the year in Soba.
-With an average daily maximum temperature below 84°F, the cool season spans 3.0 months, from July 3 to October 2.
-With an average low of 55°F and high of 84°F, December is the coldest month of the year in Soba.
+With an average daily high temperature of 34 C, the hot season spans 1.9 months, from March 3 to April 29.
+With average high temperatures of 35 °C and low temperatures of 70 °F, April is the hottest month of the year in Soba.
+With an average daily maximum temperature below 84 °F, the cool season spans 3.0 months, from July 3 to October 2.
+With an average low of 55 °F and high of 84 °F, December is the coldest month of the year in Soba.